-Don’t miss the beautiful botanic garden at Villa Melzi, and take the time to wander around the city center for shopping and cafe hopping.
+Don’t miss the beautiful botanic garden at Villa Melzi, and take the time to wander around the city center cobblestoned lanes for shopping and café hopping.
 Get a gelato at the port and sit on a bench watching the sailboats go by.

 If you are a cycling enthusiast don’t miss a hike or ride up to La Madonna del Ghisallo church, which is considered the patron saint of cyclists.
 I did an excellent E-bike tour and saw the best of the town and the secret little corners.

 Bellagio is also home to The Rockefeller Foundation, a truly inspiring place for the arts, humanities and educative advancement.